mflatt/sweetpea-py/docs/_source/api/main.rst

    Abstract class representing an experiment description, which can be turned into a sequence of trials with :func:`.synthesize_trials`.

-.. function:: sweetpea.CrossBlock(design, crossing, constraints, require_complete_crossing=True)
+.. class:: sweetpea.CrossBlock(design, crossing, constraints, require_complete_crossing=True)

    Creates an experiment description based on a set of factors and a subset them that are *crossed*.

-   The :func:`.CrossBlock` function is the main way of describing an experiment.
+   The :class:`.CrossBlock` class is the main way of describing an experiment.
 The result is an object that be used with a function like :func:`.synthesize_trials`.